Regardless of whether you have type 1 or type 2 diabetes, running can offer you a plethora of benefits – if you do it correctly.

 - Blurred vision

-Given all of the above, it isn’t hard to see why a type 1 diabetic would be skeptical about the effectiveness of running or in their ability to actually, seriously run.
+Given all of the above, it isn’t hard to see why a type 1 diabetic would be skeptical about the effectiveness of running or about their ability to actually, seriously run.
 If you’re one of these, then keep reading: the next section will provide you with the tips you need to run with type 1 diabetes.

 Tips for Running With Type 1 Diabetes